 UPDATE

-The UPDATE statement is used to modify existing records in a table.
-It lets you change the value of one or more columns for specific rows.
+The UPDATE statement modifies existing rows in a table.
+It changes one or more column values for specific rows.

 Basic Syntax